abarker/typped/doc/sphinx_docs/dispatching.rst

 The preconditions which trigger the use of a particular head or tail handler function for a token are defined by the user at the time when that handler function is registered/associated with the token.
-The ``PrattParser`` method which registers a handler function with a token (called ``modify_token_subclass``) is additionally passed the precondition function and any other required information.
+The ``PrattParser`` method which registers a handler function with a token (called ``modify_token``) is additionally passed the precondition function and any other required information.
 Preconditions functions are essentially arbitrary boolean-valued functions which are called to look at the state at the time a token is parsed.

 A preconditions function which returns true when evaluated is said to **match** in the current state.
 If only one preconditions function matches then its